Board of Directors

 Co-Chair: Laura Willis

+She also runs Gotham Bike Tours with her husband and son, promoting transit accessible bicycle travel in the Northeast.
 She earned a BA in Literary Studies from Simon’s Rock of Bard College and an M.A. in Media Studies from The New School University.

 Frank Abdale is a successful strategist with twenty years of experience as an executive and consultant with nonprofit organizations and philanthropic institutions.
 The former Executive Director of Association of Nutrition Services Agencies (2002-2008), some recent consulting clients include Art Students League of New York, Funders Concerned About AIDS, Johnson & Johnson, MAC AIDS Fund, NYC Department of Health, Support Center/Partnership in Philanthropy, Partnership for a Healthier New York City, Prudential Foundation, Take Care New York and The United Way New York City.
 Frank helped design and facilitate the ANS Consultants Institute.
 He offers several workshops on advocacy, collaboration, fundraising and building a nonprofit.
 His publications include Practical Abundance: A Comprehensive Guide to Fundraising and Development for Nonprofits.
 Frank is Vice-President of the Board of Directors of Long Island Crisis Center.
 You can learn more about Frank’s consulting practice at www.AbdaleConsulting.com and www.RemarkableMeetings.net.